Hawkling/Flaklypa_Grand_Prix_2000-2002_Preservation_Project/README.md

 Digital preservation and compatibility project for the original PC releases of *Flåklypa Grand Prix* (2000–2002).
 (English: *Pinchcliffe Grand Prix*).

 Covers only the original release (2000), Anniversary Edition (2001), and Gold Edition (2002).
-These games have not been available for purchase for many years.
+These games have not been commercially available for many years.

 ---